data-man-34/TensorFlow-Projects/README.md

 2-Layer-MNIST.py

-Simple two layer NN with sigmoid activation for 1st layer and softmax activation for output layer
+Simple 2-layer Neural Network with sigmoid activation for 1st layer and softmax activation for output layer

 --The Final Accuracy: